abatolyg/open_library_tests/README.md

 Details

 1. Test Name: test_create_approve_and_delete_list

-2. The same test is executed with different parameters several times using  pytest.mark.parametrize
+2. The same test is executed with different parameters several times using  pytest.mark.parametrize It is DecoratorDesign Pattern implemented using Pytest
  @pytest.mark.parametrize("json_index", range(len(json_lists_objects)))
  def test_create_approve_and_delete_list(self,json_index,lists_api,lists_page):

 3. Test Parameters: json_lists_objects - taken from TEST_DATA_SOURCE
+The concept also known Data-driven  approach.

 4. TEST_DATA_SOURCE_TYPE:file / or database

 5. TEST_DATA_FILE_PATH default: testsdata/test_data.json
 DataSource class implements a Singleton Design pattern - return JSON data either from a file or from a database’ based on configuration.
+Also WebDrive is a good candidate for Singleton Pattern.

 6. Json_lists_objects are passed to the test_create_approve_and_delete_list
 Test_data.json file example
 [